Real SaaS business growth is all about predictability.

 Is it someone interested in purchasing?
 Is it an email subscriber?
 Is it someone who likes or shares a post on LinkedIn?

 SaaS marketers typically work with a few different types of leads, so it’s important to clarify what qualifies as a lead and what doesn’t.
+Lead qualification can be extremely powerful and easily automated with the right system in place.
 You might even be targeting different kinds of leads in different campaigns, so you’ll want to be able to distinguish between them.

 This is especially important in SaaS marketing for startups, as failing to do so can lead to a lot of confusion and inaccurate growth predictions.